A Person-Centered Approach

 You also don’t have to go through this alone.
 If you do feel like you need outside assistance, Seasons Memory Care communities are a wonderful environment ideal for people with Alzheimer’s and Dementia.
 Your loved one would live in an apartment-like home with premium safety features, surrounded by their peers and nurturing staff members.

 If your loved one is dealing with Alzheimer’s or Dementia, then you may find yourself taking on a “care giving” type of role.
-From monitoring their health to keeping them from harm’s way to making sure they maintain a healthy diet — this role may come with new responsibilities that you’ve never shouldered before.
-Care staff is also available around-the-clock to meet the supportive health care needs of the residents.
+From monitoring their health, to keeping them safe, as their safety awareness is impaired, to making sure they maintain a healthy diet — this role may come with new responsibilities that you’ve never shouldered before.
+This is where we come in.
+Our care staff is available around-the-clock to meet the supportive health care needs of the residents.

 Seasons Memory Care program is deeply rooted in a person-centered approach focused on creating feelings of belonging and purpose for each resident, while seeking to preserve their identity and sense of self.
 We believe that no one should be defined by the symptoms of Alzheimer’s and Dementia.

 Maintaining identity and a strong sense of self comes from living a life filled with meaning and purpose and contributions — we believe having dementia shouldn’t change that.
 With gentle guidance and visual reminders, our memory care communities are set up for safe engagement in activities such as gardening, kitchen work, and other projects that provide the opportunity to use meaningful life skills and talents.